At Global Bright Futures we believe that sustainability should be embedded into business.

 For us, it is about cultivating kindness and caring for the environment and the people who work in the industries we work with.
 It’s about understanding the impact of your products and activities on the environment and communities and addressing those.
 Using the Sustainable Development Goals (SDGs) can help to define your aims in specific areas.

-In fact, by being more sustainable in your business model and the way you conduct your business, your ethics and values become core to your business, so all of the things listed at the beginning of the article that you may consider cover being sustainable, are all a part of this.
+In fact, by being more sustainable in your business model and the way you conduct your business, your ethics and values become core to your business.
+So all of the things listed at the beginning of the article that you may consider cover being sustainable, are all a part of this.

 Without measurement, it can be effort wasted as there is no information to base future decisions from or know what, and if, any impact these efforts are having on people, planet and profit.
-It will not give you the results you need to take you to the next stage of your journey.
+It will not give you the results you need to take your business to the next stage of your journey.

-Joining an organisation as a member might be part of the journey, but in isolation, if it is not making any transformation to the way you are doing business , it is not making your business model more sustainable for the long-term.
+Joining an organisation as a member might be part of the journey, but in isolation, if it is not making any transformation to the way you are doing business, it is not making your business model more sustainable for the long-term.
 It certainly is a part of the process towards change but not the complete solution.

 Embedding sustainability throughout your organisation has to come from the top.